Want to have beautiful blooms for weeks on end? Join our CSA Flower Share!

 Enjoy gorgeous, fragrant bouquets of locally grown flowers all season long!

 Spring Bouquet Share

-Spring bouquet shares will include some single-variety bunches like bold tulips or cheerful daffodils along with some mixed bouquets that will include several flower varieties.
+Spring bouquet shares will include some single-variety bunches like bold tulips or cheerful daffodils along with some mixed bouquets that will include several flower varieties and greens.
 After a long, dark winter these spring flowers will be sure to bring bright and distinctive color to your home!

 Members receive one bouquet per week for 5 weeks.
-The Spring Bouquet Share is $125+tax and bouquets will be available starting in early May (weather dependent)*.
+The Spring Bouquet Share is $135+tax and bouquets will be available starting in early May (weather dependent)*.

 Summer Bouquet Share

-These vibrant summer bouquets will include a mix of colorful annuals such as bachelor buttons, cosmos, dahlias, snapdragons, sunflowers, sweet peas, zinnias and foliage.
+These vibrant summer bouquets will include a mix of colorful annuals such as bachelor buttons, cosmos, dahlias, snapdragons, sunflowers, sweet peas, zinnias and greens.

 Combination Bouquet Share

-Get the best of both worlds!
-With the Combination Bouquet Share, you will receive both the Spring and Summer Shares.
-One bouquet for 5 weeks in the spring and then one bouquet every other week during the summer for 12 weeks (6 weeks total summer).
-Combination share is $250+tax (a FREE bouquet included) and runs beginning of May through beginning of September*.
+Get the best deal and have locally grown flowers from May through September!
+With the Combination Bouquet Share, you will receive the Spring, Summer, and Fall Shares.
+One bouquet for 5 weeks in the spring, one bouquet every other week during the summer for 12 weeks (6 weeks total summer), then for 4 weeks in September.
+Combination share is $379+tax (a FREE bouquet included with the discounted rate) and runs beginning of May through September*.

 *All share members will receive an email 1-2 weeks prior to the start of the CSA.
 Please provide your contact email at checkout in PayPal.